JimDesu/basis-lang/spec.md

 This section specifies how values are constructed and how slots are initialized in Basis.
 Every construction in the language flows through the `<-` operator (&sect;7.1), which writes a value into a slot and enforces the failure-atomicity discipline (&sect;7.18).
 The right-hand side of `<-` accepts five distinct surface shapes (&sect;7.3), each fitting a subset of left-hand-side types: parenthesized command call, aggregate literal `${...}`, sequence literal `$[...]`, bare identifier, and bare literal.
 The construction surfaces compose with the language's existing mechanisms &mdash; the failure system (&sect;4), the parameter-mode discipline (&sect;6), the type system (&sect;5) &mdash; without introducing new control-flow primitives.

 The `.implicit` mechanism (&sect;7.8) admits bare literals at typed slots by registering type-conversion constructors.
-The `-<` dynamic-narrowing operator (&sect;7.14, &sect;7.15) is the runtime counterpart to `<-` for narrowing across type hierarchies, applied uniformly across variants, class hierarchies, and unions.
+The `-<` dynamic-narrowing operator (&sect;7.14, &sect;7.15) is the runtime counterpart to `<-` for narrowing across type hierarchies, applied uniformly across variants, concept hierarchies, and unions.
 The `=` defaults declaration (&sect;7.10) supplies type-level default values for buffer-backed types whose bytes do not have a meaningful zero.
 The atomic compound construction discipline (&sect;7.11) is the structural shape that satisfies the CREATE write-once obligation (&sect;6.12) for compound types.

 ### 7.1 The Placement Operators